10 Best Herbal Lozenges For Gastroenteritis

 Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal medicine for its digestive and anti-inflammatory properties.

-It is important to consult a healthcare professional before using peppermint lozenges, especially for children or individuals with certain medical conditions.
+However, it is important to consult a healthcare professional before using these lozenges, especially if symptoms persist or worsen.

 echinacea purpurea lozenge